 Overall Wealthsimple Cash review

 Overall, Wealthsimple Cash is an exciting new product that has already had a positive effect for savers across Canada.
-When standard interest rates go up, especially when led by a big company like Wealthsimple, it’s good for everyone.
+When standard interest rates go up, it’s good for everyone.

 I personally did move some of my money over to Wealthsimple Cash, because I fit the profile of who should use Wealthsimple Cash: I’m already a Wealthsimple client, I trust them and the CIPF insurance they offer, and I wanted a joint account with another Wealthsimple user.
 (Plus, moving our joint emergency savings is getting me much closer to Wealthsimple Black someday.)

-However, many of the features announced at launch are not yet available, so if you’re only in it to replace your entire chequing account, you can’t do it yet.
-That said, it’s still a fantastic savings rate on an easy-to-use account—which is better than many products out there.
+However, many of the features announced at launch are not yet available, and their interest rate is only 0.9%, so if you’re only in it to replace your entire chequing account, you can’t do it yet.
+That said, it’s still a good rate on an easy-to-use account—which is better than many products out there.

 Wealthsimple Cash Review: Earn 1.9% Interest Right Now